 Five things you never knew about Wimbledon

 The All England Club grounds hold 39,000 spectators at any one time and total attendance in 2015 came in at 484,391.
-The club's facilities include 19 grass courts, eight American Clay courts and five indoor courts – two Greenset Velvelux and three Greenset Trophy.
+The facilities at WImbledon include 19 grass courts, eight American Clay courts and five indoor courts – two Greenset Velvelux and three Greenset Trophy.
 Aorangi Park has another 22 grass courts for practice before and during the Championships and two green acrylic courts.

 Just six players have achieved the junior-senior double at Wimbledon, winning either the boys’ or girls’ singles and then the men’s or ladies’ singles titles as a pro: Roger Federer, Stefan Edberg, Pat Cash, Bjorn Borg, Amelie Mauresmo and Martina Hingis.